Whale Rider: Theatrical release

 Whale Rider was theatrically released in 2003 in New Zealand and Germany.

+The film had a limited release in the USA on 6 June 2003 and then expanded on 29 August that same year.

 Home media

-Whale Rider was released on DVD and VHS on 28 October 2004 by Columbia TriStar Home Entertainment.
+Whale Rider was released on DVD and VHS on 28 October 2003 by Columbia TriStar Home Entertainment.

 Shout!
 Factory released a 15th anniversary Blu-ray of Whale Rider on their Shout!
 Select imprint on 22 August 2017.

 Reception

 Critical response

 The film received critical acclaim and Castle-Hughes's performance won rave reviews.
 Based on 155 reviews collected by Rotten Tomatoes, the film has an overall approval rating from critics of 91%, with an average score of 7.77 as of October 2020.
 The website's critical consensus states, "An empowering and uplifting movie, with a wonderful performance by Castle-Hughes".
 By comparison, Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, calculated an average score of 79, based on 31 reviews, indicating "generally favorable reviews".
 Margaret Pomeranz and David Stratton of The Movie Show both gave the film four out of five stars.
 Pomeranz said "Niki Caro has directed this uplifting story with great sensitivity, eliciting affecting performances from a sterling cast, and a wonderful one from newcomer Keisha Castle-Hughes."
 Roger Ebert gave the film four out of four stars and said, "The genius of the movie is the way it sidesteps all of the obvious cliches of the underlying story and makes itself fresh, observant, tough and genuinely moving."
 He said of Castle-Hughes: "This is a movie star."
 Ebert later went on to name it as one of the ten best films of 2003.
 The Los Angeles Times's Kenneth Turan praised Caro for her "willingness to let this story tell itself in its own time and the ability to create emotion that is intense without being cloying or dishonest."
 Claudia Puig of USA Today gave the film three-and-a-half out of four stars and praised Castle-Hughes' acting, saying "so effectively does she convey her pained confusion through subtle vocal cues, tentative stance and expressive dark eyes."

 The film has also been discussed and praised widely within academia.
-Anthropologist A. Asbjørn Jøn discussed a range of Maori tribal traditions that resonate within the film, while noting links between the release of Whale Rider and increases in both New Zealand's whale watching tourism industry and conservation efforts.
+Anthropologist A. Asbjørn Jøn discussed a range of Māori tribal traditions that resonate within the film, while noting links between the release of Whale Rider and increases in both New Zealand's whale watching tourism industry and conservation efforts.